CodePuff/Code-Wars-301n11/README.md

 [Code of Conduct](https://github.com/codefellows/code-of-conduct)

-## Code Wars Challenge
+## Code Wars Challenge kata/insert-dashes Lab-03

+-Partners: James Portune and Nicholas Welch

-Complete [today's Kata](https://www.codewars.com/kata/"name-of-today/'s-Kata") and follow the submission instructions below.
+Complete [today's Kata](https://www.codewars.com/kata/insert-dashes) and follow the submission instructions below.

+## Problem Domain

+Write a function insertDash(num)/InsertDash(int num) that will insert dashes ('-') between each two odd numbers in num.
+For example: if num is 454793 the output should be 4547-9-3.
+Don't count zero as an odd number.

 ## Code Wars Challenge Submission Instructions